Azure/azureml-examples/.github/ISSUE_TEMPLATE/example-issue.md

 ---
-name: Example issue
+name: Report an issue with an example
-about: Report an issue with an example
+about: Having an issue with one of the examples?
 title: ''
 labels: 'example issue'
 assignees: ''